axibase/atsd-use-cases/tutorials/docker-monitoring/README.md

 * Service or application name.
 * Function such as database, message-broker, HTTP server.
 * Environment such as testing, staging, production.
-* Data center topology: dc name, region, availability zone.
+* Data center topology: name, region, availability zone.

 When such a naming conventions are enforced, monitoring and alerting tools can visualize and prioritize data based on predefined labels.
 For example, you can easily report on several critical metrics: